First Emotionally Intelligent Robot Makes Visiting the Dentist Fun for Kids

 "We are standing at the beginning of the field of social robotics, and it can have a huge impact on the healthcare industry, specifically dentistry," said Karen Khachikyan, the Founder and CEO of Expper Technologies, the company behind Robin.
 "Our goal is to change the perceptions children have about medical treatments," Khachikyan said.
 "This way, dental treatment is no longer stressful for children."

-At Adventure, Robin will teach children about healthy habits and explain medical procedures such as dental x-rays, tooth extractions and sealants.
-In addition, Robin has learned how to introduce procedures such as visual acuity, dilation, and pressure tests to children.
+At Kids Dental Place, Robin will teach children about healthy habits and explain medical procedures such as dental x-rays, tooth extractions and sealants.
 By increasing children's knowledge about various medical procedures/tools, coping strategies, and healthy behaviors, we can impact a child’s overall health.

-Every kid deserves great care and that’s why Adventure is 100% focused on delivering high quality care to children in underserved communities.
-With offices nationwide, Adventure has been helping children ages six months through 20 years gain access to the dental, orthodontic, and eye care they need since 2006.
-Their kid-friendly offices and caring staff take the fear out of dental and vision visits, making it fun, easy and affordable for children to thrive.
+At Kids Dental Place, our mission is to provide high-quality, compassionate dental and orthodontic care to the underserved neighborhoods of Los Angeles.
+Every kid deserves great care and that’s why Kids Dental Place is 100% focused on delivering high quality care to children in underserved communities.
+We’ve been helping children ages six months through 20 years gain access to the dental and orthodontic care they need since 2004.
+Our kid-friendly offices and caring staff take the fear out of dental visits, making it fun, easy and affordable for children to thrive.
+Most insurance is accepted including Medicaid and Denti-Cal.
 Learn more at https://kidsdentalvisioncare.com/